 There was no future in the J40, however.
 The F3H-1Ns were plagued by engine failures, some of them catastrophic and resulting in fatalities.
 The news media played up the Navy's "dangerous" aircraft, and production was halted after only 58 examples were built.
 Many of those that were rolled out never flew, with most or all being scrapped.
 Westinghouse never got the J40 engine to work right, and soon departed from the jet engine business.BACK_TO_TOP

 * The failure of the J40 engine did not reflect too badly on McDonnell, all the more so because company engineers hadn't wanted to use the J40 in the first place.
 Back in November 1952, as the difficulties with the J40 were becoming obvious, McDonnell had pitched the idea of fitting an Allison J71 turbojet to the Demon in place of the Westinghouse J40.
-The Navy was hesitant, having specified the J40 as the way of the future -- but a little insurance wouldn't hurt, and the BuAer authorized investigation of a J71-powered Demon, to be designated "F3H-2N".
+The Navy was hesitant, having specified the J40 as the way of the future -- but a little insurance wouldn't hurt, and so the BuAer authorized investigation of a J71-powered Demon, to be designated "F3H-2N".

 A mockup was inspected in August 1953; in November 1953, BuAer modified the F3H-1N contract to specify that two of the F3H-1Ns would be completed with the J71 engine.
 They would also be reconfigured as all-weather multirole fighters, the main change being a wing increased in area by 17%.
-The initial F3H-2N prototpye performed its first flight on 23 April 1955.
+The initial F3H-2N prototype performed its first flight on 23 April 1955.
 By that time, the Navy had already modified the F3H-1N contract to specify production of F3H-2Ns, with the first of 140 production machines performing its initial flight on 23 April 1955.

-The F3H-2N was externally very similar to the F3H-1N, aside from the larger wing -- being a single-engine fighter with side-mounted intakes, swept flight surfaces, low mounted wing, four 20-millimeter cannon for armament.
+The F3H-2N was externally very similar to the F3H-1N -- aside from the larger wing -- being a single-engine fighter with side-mounted intakes, swept flight surfaces, low mounted wing, plus four 20-millimeter cannon for armament.
 Each wing had full-span leading-edge slats, a large one-piece flap inboard, an aileron outboard, and a wing fence about three-quarters of the way out on the span.
 The outer wings folded up hydraulically for carrier deck storage.
 The tailplanes were "all-moving"; there was a hydraulically-actuated airbrake on either side of the rear fuselage, just behind the wing.

 The F3H-2N was powered by an Allison J71-A-2 turbojet with 44.5 kN (4,535 kgp / 10,000 lbf) dry thrust and 64.1 kN (6,530 kgp / 14,400 lbf) afterburning thrust; in service, F3H-2Ns would be upgraded to J71-A-2A or J71-A-2B engines, with the same thrust ratings but various technical improvements.
 The quad 20-millimeter cannon armament of the F3H-1N was retained, but a more capable AN/APG-51 radar was fitted.
 Two stores pylons were fitted under each wing, for a total of four, and two external tanks with a capacity of 993 liters (262 US gallons) each could be carried side-by-side under the fuselage -- though usually only one was carried, since two produced turbulence.
 Many F3H-2Ns were later wired to carry up to four AAM-N-7 (later AIM-9B) Sidewinder air-to-air missiles (AAMs) on the wing pylons.
 Demons in service would also be fitted with a retractable probe on the right side of the nose for probe-and-drogue inflight refueling.